Deep Learning Methods for Adjusting Global MFD Speed Estimations to Local Link Configurations: Methodology

 \subsubsection{Temporal Embedding}

 In the concept of the proposed LCF, we aim to estimate the speed of each link at time $t$, leveraging the network mean speed and the network configuration.
 To enhance the estimation accuracy, our research incorporates an analysis of temporal data, specifically the network mean speed from previous time steps, ranging from $t-t'$ to $t$.
-This addition not only enhances the model's ability to estimate speed across the network, but also takes into consideration the dynamics of the network.
-Therefore, the speed estimation can be re-defined as Eq.~(\ref{eq:9}).
+This addition not only enhances the model's ability to estimate speed across the network but also takes into consideration the temporal correlations associated with congestion dynamics.
+Therefore, the LCF can be re-defined as {follows},

 \begin{linenomath}

 \end{linenomath}